Chattahooligans/hooligan-hymnal-app/docs/new-deployment.md

 ## Configure the Mobile App

-(Eventually, the master branch will be generic with generic assets and Chattahooligans will be on our own branch, but not today, suckers!)
+(Eventually, the main branch will be generic with generic assets and Chattahooligans will be on our own branch, but not today, suckers!)

 ### app.json